 “I don’t know, Alex.
 Have you?” she said.

 “Right,” he said, mostly to himself.
 “You’re right; it’s wrong of me to ask.
 I’m the adult.
-All right, listen, Tess, I’m not going to just blow this off.
-You’ve got too much working both for and against you.”
+All right, listen, Tess, I’m not going to just blow this off.”

 Just then Steve’s dad appeared out of the trees.
 Steve felt hot embarrassment suffuse his cheeks.
 “Chuck,” his dad said, “did you steal the Harrisons’ beer?”